paulroemer/docker-wordpress-wpcli-base/README.md

 # docker-wordpress-wpcli-base
-Official Wordpress Image with WP CLI
+Official Wordpress Image with preinstalled plugins and themes.